| Office of State Procurement

 For More Information

-The Materials Management Division is committed to helping state agenies purchase environmentally responsible products, including goods that: contain fewer toxic materials; minimize waste; contain recycled content; or conserve energy and water.
+The Office of State Procurement is committed to helping state agenies purchase environmentally responsible products, including goods that: contain fewer toxic materials; minimize waste; contain recycled content; or conserve energy and water.

 Ranking of Environmental & Performance for Cleaning Supplies (not currently available)